AC-Polymer-SDL-4/Stirring-Module/README.md

 Other potential solutions: uninstall / reinstall MicroPico extension & check if the RPi is connected (Windows > Device Manager, To see if RPi is connected via USB)

-## Current Limitations & Future Improvements
+## Current Limitations & Future Work
 - Currently, the fans are spinning at slightly varying speeds which is important to note for lower stir speeds as some fans may stop stirring as it does not have enough power.
 Future prototypes should work on improving electrical connections to the fans, as this is the suspected reason for this issue.